Women's, Gender, and Sexuality Studies

 - One course that focuses on gender and race/ehtnicity in local or global context (e.g. WS 3050, WS 3130, WS 3440), selected in consultation with the program advisor.

 - Five additional courses (15 hours) on women and/or gender that are selected in consultation with the program advisor, at least one of which must be at the 4000 level.
+3 credits of CCS 4890 may be included as one of these courses.

 The Women's, Gender, and Sexuality Studies Program prepares students for a variety of careers.
 Recent graduates have entered such fields as law, communications, education, health care, business, counseling, library science, and the ministry.